 Abstract: The Wasserstein Weisfeiler-Lehman~(WWL) graph kernel is a popular and efficient approach, utilized in various kernel-dependent machine learning frameworks for practical applications with graph data.
 It incorporates optimal transport geometry into the Weisfeiler-Lehman graph kernel, to mitigate the information loss inherent in aggregation strategies of graph kernels.
-While the WWL graph kernel demonstrates superior performances in many applications, it suffers a drawback in its computational complexity, i.e., at least $\mathcal{O}(n_{1} n_{2})$, where $n_{1}, n_{2}$ denote the number of vertices on input graphs.
-Consequently, it hinders the practical applicability of WWL graph kernel, especially in large-scale settings.
-In this paper, we propose the Tree Wasserstein Weisfeiler-Lehman (TWWL) graph kernel, which leverages \emph{tree structure} to scale up the exact computation of the WWL graph kernel for graph data with categorical node labels.
-In particular, the computational complexity of TWWL graph kernel is $\mathcal{O}(n_{1} + n_{2})$, enabling for its applications with large-scale graphs.
-Numerical experiments demonstrate that performances of the proposed kernel compare favorably with those baseline kernels, while its computation is several-order faster than the classic WWL graph kernel, paving ways for its applications in large-scale datasets where the WWL kernel is computationally prohibited.
+While the WWL graph kernel demonstrates superior performance in many applications, it suffers a drawback in its computational complexity, i.e., at least $\mathcal{O}(n_{1} n_{2})$, where $n_{1}, n_{2}$ denote the number of vertices in the input graphs.
+Consequently, it hinders the practical applicability of the WWL graph kernel, especially in large-scale settings.
+In this paper, we propose the \emph{Tree Wasserstein Weisfeiler-Lehman}~(TWWL) algorithm, which leverages a \emph{tree structure} to scale up the exact computation of the WWL graph kernel for graph data with categorical node labels.
+In particular, the computational complexity of the TWWL algorithm is $\mathcal{O}(n_{1} + n_{2})$, which enables its application to large-scale graphs.
+Numerical experiments demonstrate that the performance of the proposed algorithm compares favorably with baseline kernels, while its computation is several orders of magnitude faster than the classic WWL graph kernel.
+This paves the way for applications in large-scale datasets where the WWL kernel is computationally prohibitive.

 Submission Length: Regular submission (no more than 12 pages of main content)